NUSTEM-UK/KV6006-Practical-Session-2022/worksheets/2-data_sources-APIs.md

 # KV6006 practical session - 2 - Data Source - APIs

-These exercises pull data from web sources, then... do something with it.
+These exercises pull data from web sources, then parse it a bit.
+The main purpose here is to explore handling JSON data in Python, though using a basic GUI library and drawing graphs might also come in handy.

 ## People in Spaaaace!